MartinoMensio/botcycle-nlu/README.md

 ## Wit_data

 This folder contains the wit.ai dataset.
-To download simply run the `download.sh` script (you need `WIT_TOKEN` env variable specific for your bot, leak it from browser developer tools)
+To download simply run the `download.sh` script (you need `WIT_TOKEN` env variable specific for your wit.ai application, which can be found under Settings in the Wit console)

 ## Spacy_entities